pr0b3r7/pr0b3r7/README.md

-Hi!, I'm Robert and I work as a Lead of Offensive Security @ a Fortune 40 enterprise.<br />
+Hi!, I'm Robert and I work as a Director of Offensive Security @ [Humana, Inc.](www.humana.com/careers).<br />
-I have +10 years of work experience in roles ranging from Network and Cloud Architecture and Information Security.<br />
+I have +10 years of work experience in roles ranging from Red Team, Penetration Testing, Network+Cloud Architecture and Information Security.<br />
 I am motivated by sharing my knowledge and experiences and learning from yours!<br />

 | | |